haoliangyu/angular-mapboxgl-starter/README.md

 1. Run `npm install` to install all dependencies.

-2. Run `webpack` to build the project.
+2. Run `npm start` to start the project locally.

-3. As a more convinient way, install and run the [webpack-dev-server](http://webpack.github.io/docs/installation.html) to set up the app at `http://localhost:8080`
+3. Open in your browser: `http://localhost:8080/webpack-dev-server`

+## Looking for original solution?

+[angular2-mapboxgl-starter](https://github.com/haoliangyu/angular2-mapboxgl-starter) is an Angular 2 project seed with [MapboxGL](https://www.mapbox.com/mapbox-gl-js/api/), a mapping library designed for [vector tile](https://www.mapbox.com/help/define-vector-tiles/).

 ## Looking for another solution?